intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 - Access restrictions for accessing the peer organization's working documents or standards.
 - Ability to participate and contribute directly in the peer organization's groups and forums.
 - Ability to participate in and contribute to the ongoing work of the peer organization.

-There is no set process or form for establishing a formal liaison relationship;
-the IETF participants and the peer organization can initiate a conversation with the IAB, and after discussion may come to an agreement to form the formal liaison relationship.
-In some cases, the intended scope and guidelines for the collaboration are documented specifically (e.g., see {{?RFC3113}}, {{?RFC3131}}, and {{?RFC3356}}).

 In setting up a formal liaison relationship, the IAB expects that there will be a mutual exchange of views and discussion of the best approach for